janjanbabyjan/My-Project/README.md

 ### Ecommerce Website
-- i built an online bookstore website featuring a customer-facing interface and admin backend, both developed in PHP.
+- I built an online bookstore website featuring a customer-facing interface and admin backend, both developed in PHP.
 Designed a database to store book, user, and order information, and add an admin panel for managing it.